Jzmo/HW/README.md

-# tf
-*some project based on tensorflow
+# some project based on tensorflow
-*detials can be found in sub-files
+* detials can be found in sub-files